studentkittens/lncs-pandoc/paper.md

-There is also a local UDP based paring mechanism for the local network, this mechanism is used by the `git annex webapp` as it needs user interaction exchange a secrect key to pair repositories with each other.
+There is also a local UDP based paring mechanism for the local network, this mechanism is used by the `git annex webapp` as it needs user interaction exchange a secret key to pair repositories with each other.

 ## Misc features